leomariga/pyRANSAC-3D/CONTRIBUTING.md

 * 4 spaces for indentation rather than tabs

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its Apache License 2.0.